ICO – Overview of Legal and Tax Implications of the sale of Tokens.

 Taxation of ICOs (Token Sale)

 This is the million dollar Question for every ICO.
 What is your tax exposure on the sale of the Tokens?
-What are your subscribers’ tax implications on the purchase and redemption of tokens?
+What are your subscribers’ tax implications on buying and redemption of tokens?
 Also, do you have a duty to withhold tax on the sale of the token?
-Well, we have studied these scenarios and have come up with various solutions that can reduce the tax exposure of token sale to zero!
+Well, we have studied these scenarios and have come up with various solutions that can reduce the tax of token sale to zero!
 Interested in learning more?
 Contact us on [email protected] or you can just chat with us below!

 E&S Group can assist you in setting up of an ICO for your start-up to raise required financing quickly and efficiently.
 Therefore, contact us to speak to our ICO Lawyers.